Action Plan: Redesigning Identity Protection Recommendations

 The Approach: Stakeholders initially suggested grouping tasks as "critical" vs "proactive."
 After auditing the actions, I found this wouldn't work—only a handful qualified as proactive, while most would be labeled critical, which wouldn't reduce overwhelm.

-Since actions were already tied to specific top risks in the algorithm, I could organize them by risk category—giving users a conceptual framework rather than an arbitrary list.
+I consulted with a data scientist to understand how the algorithm worked, and since actions were already tied to specific top risks in the algorithm, I could organize them by risk category—giving users a conceptual framework rather than an arbitrary list.

 The Solution: I grouped actions by risk type (Credit Card Fraud, Tax Fraud, Account Takeover, etc.) and provided context about each risk before showing recommended actions.
 This transformed an overwhelming list into a structured, understandable system.